jhill1/SEPwC/source/R_ggplot2.inc.rst

     geom_point() +
     labs(x = "Year", y = "Temperature (°F)")

-How can you remove the legend if it's added by default?
+How can you remove the legend if it is added by default?

 .. code-block:: R
     :caption: |R|